Sambir

 Day 7: Trek to Ngawal village via Kang La Pass

-After feeling a sense of accomplishment from the top of the pass, the walk gently descends towards Ngawal village.
+After feeling a sense of accomplishment from the top, the trail gently descends towards Ngawal village.
 In Ngawal, you’ll stay in a comfortable tea house with Wi-Fi access and other facilities.
-Stay overnight at the Ngawal’s tea house after a warm dinner.
-You’ll walk for 7-8 hours on the day, covering 17km.
+Stay overnight at the Ngawal tea house after a warm dinner.

 Itinerary Details